 10. The short and long version of the walk meet back here: Go through the gate and follow the crest of the hill.
 At the next corner of the hill, turn right along a downhill path, following the signposts.
 Continue straight across a path intersection and go through the gate into the woods.
 Follow the downhill path through the woods.

 11. Cross over the stile into the field and continue straight downhill, keeping the fence to your right.
 When you reach the tarmac path, follow it downhill along the field boundary.
 In the corner, go through the kissing gate onto a lane.
 Turn left onto the road and turn left onto the main road, you’ll find your way back to the village shop.

-Find the walk itinerary pdf file: Uley to Uley Bury & Cam Long Down by adragonsescape.com
+Download the walk itinerary PDF: Uley to Uley Bury & Cam Long Down by adragonsescape.com

-Download the walk GPX file – Long version: Uley to Uley Bury & Cam Long Down walk on my.viewranger.com
+Find the walk map and download the GPX file – Long version: Uley to Uley Bury & Cam Long Down walk on outdooractive.com

-Download the walk GPX file – Short version: Uley to Uley Bury walk on my.viewranger.com
+Find the walk map and download the GPX file – Short version: Uley to Uley Bury walk on outdooractive.com

 Uley & Uley Bury walk details